At a national level, the multifamily asset class typically offers the most steady ROI for property investors.

 Oodle is more of an overall listings marketplace, including cars, job listings, and merchandise.
 It also has a fair amount of real estate and home for sale listings.

-On their real estate listings page, you can search for many different property types, including both commercial and residential.
+On their real estate listings page, you can search for many different commercial and residential property types.

 While most of their listings are for single-family homes, they do also have multi family home listings.